Last edited 07/25/2022

 In what ways does your personality influence your approach to therapy?

 I am a very outgoing person therefore I really take the rapport building phase of therapy seriously.
-I put a lot of value on the fact that people are different, our backgrounds, the way in which we are socialize, culturally, etc. Therefore I do not attempt to use a single approach with one client.
+I place a lot of value on the fact that people are different, our backgrounds, the way in which we are socialize, culturally, etc. Therefore I do not attempt to use a single approach with one client.
 My approach is based on all of the aforementioned things and what a particular client is going through at the time, and where they are in the life stages journey.
 My training has thought me that all of these things can make or break the therapeutic alliance between client and therapist so I take them into considerations before working with a person.

 Are there any recurring themes or issues you’ve noticed as you treat people in your area of specialization, and how has this insight guided your approach?